 - Are the working time rules different for young workers?

 - Apart from the 48-hour limit, are there other working time regulations we might fall foul of?

 - Is there a working time limit on the amount of night-time working that we can ask from our employees?

 - What does the annual health assessment for night time workers entail?

-1. According to the working time regulations what is the maximum number of hours that people are allowed to work during the week, on average?
+1. What is the maximum number of hours people are allowed to work per week under working time regulations?

 Under normal circumstances, the maximum is 48 hours a week (normally averaged over a 17-week period).

 Some workers can choose to 'opt out' of the 48-hour weekly limit but this must be voluntary and in writing.
 Employers may ask workers if they are willing to opt out but must not sack or treat unfairly any worker that chooses not to sign an opt-out agreement.
 Workers can cancel their opt out agreement at any time with at least 7 days' notice or up to three months, if agreed in the original written opt-out agreement.